This is part 11 of a test of the Sony 12-24 mm f/4 FE lens. The test starts here.

 I developed all the images in Lightroom with default settings, except for Exposure.
 I adjusted that to roughly equalize brightness.

-The scene, with both cameras and lenses, and the Sony 12-24 set to 17 mm, with gives the same vertical field of view.
+The scene, with both cameras and lenses, and the Sony 12-24 set to 17 mm, which gives the same vertical field of view.

 I exported tight crops from the developed images as 700-pixel-wide JPEGs.
 That means that the images are all heavily upsampled.
 The GFX images are 253% of their original size in both dimensions.
 The a7RII images are at 295%.
 The different ratios are necessary to compensate for the variations in the height of the sensors when measured in pixels.